Thank you to everyone who helped make the symposium Reconciliation and Resurgence: Heritage Practice in Post-TRC Edmonton a success.

 This programming was conceived to help individuals and organizations from within and outside the heritage sector find new ways forward with a focus on the Truth and Reconciliation Commission’s Calls to Action.

 Please read this recent EHC blog post for insights from steering committee member Kim Ghostkeeper.

-Consider, examine, and revisit current ways of thinking and working in the Heritage sector through presentations based on newly acquired knowledge, teachings, and lessons around the topic of Heritage, Reconciliation, and Indigenous Cultural Resurgence.
-This symposium will cultivate a space for personal and professional breakthroughs around reconciliation, addressing gaps in representations of Indigenous heritage in our organizations and community-based work.
+Attendees considered, examined, and revisited current ways of thinking and working in the Heritage sector through presentations based on newly acquired knowledge, teachings, and lessons around the topic of Heritage, Reconciliation, and Indigenous Cultural Resurgence.
+This symposium was designed to cultivate a space for personal and professional breakthroughs around reconciliation, addressing gaps in representations of Indigenous heritage in our organizations and community-based work.

 Visit the symposium program page to see the steering committee members and updates about the event as they are published.
 Presentations announced to date include:

 - Keynotes from Dr. Kisha Supernant and Judy Half on how the heritage sector can respond in meaningful ways to the TRC Calls to Action and UNDRIP and heritage and cultural inclusion in heritage resource management

 - Métis Archival Project: National Council Historical Database

 - Moving Toward Reconciliation in Edmonton Catholic Schools

 - Deh Gah Gotine (“I Am…”): A Celebration of Northern Indigenous Heritage